rizkiachr/rizkiachr/README.md

 - 👋 Hi, I’m Achir
-- 👀 I’m interested in Data Science and Data Analyst
+- 👀 Interested in Data Science and Data Analyst
-- 🌱 I’m currently learning cloud technologies and Deep Learning
-- 💞️ I’m looking to collaborate on Data Analyst and Data Science positions to be a problem solver
+- 💞️ I’m looking for collaborate on Data Analyst and Data Science positions to be a problem solver
 - 📫 How to reach me muh.rizkiachirlita@gmail.com

 <!---